IPad Pro (1st generation): Software

 Both iPad Pro (1st generation) models supported iOS 9, 10, 11, 12, iPadOS 13, 14, 15, 16, and do not support iPadOS 17 due to hardware limitations.

 Reception

 Scott Stein from CNET praised the faster processor and new accessories available.
-However, he criticized the cost of both the unit and its accessories, while noting its slightly slower processor with less RAM of the 9.7-inch model compared to the larger 12.9-inch model.
+However, he criticized the cost of both the unit and its accessories, while noting its less RAM of the 9.7-inch model compared to the larger 12.9-inch model.
 Matt Swider from TechRadar complimented the easy handling, large 256 GB configuration and True Tone display, but was upset about the high starting price.
 Gareth Beavis gave a positive review, commending the expansive screen and audio quality but stated that the battery life could be made longer.